Biology Department

 In-Person

 This course exposes undergraduates to original research, including the design of an investigation, data collection and analysis, and presentation of the findings.
 The course also provides in-depth training in critical thinking and communication skills that are broadly applicable following graduation.
 Preparation for the honours program begins in BIOL 391.
 For details, see the department website or contact the departmental coordinator of students.
-Three credits.
+To be taken concurrently with BIOL 475.
+Three credits over the full academic year.